 If stock XYZ were to rally above 20, the trader could choose to exercise his right to buy the stock at 20.
 So if the XYZ stock price rises, the call’s profit would look almost identical to the stock’s profit.
 However, if the stock XYZ were to fall, the most the trader could lose is the $200 he paid for this call.

 However, if AMZN were to explode higher, my calls would jump in value.
-And at any point, I could decide to exercise my right to buy the stock at 770, or simply sell my calls for a profit.
+And at any point, I could decide to exercise my right to buy the stock, or simply sell my calls for a profit.
 (At Cabot Options Trader, we typically sell the calls out for the profit and not take delivery of the stock.)

 Two Other Call-Buying Ideas

 I could also use this call-buying strategy if I was afraid of buying the top in any hot growth stocks.
-For example, if I wanted bullish exposure to Acacia (ACIA)—which is on a meteoric run—instead of paying $10,000 to buy 100 shares, I could buy one November 95 Call for $18, putting just $1,800 at risk.
+For example, if I wanted bullish exposure to a stock on a meteoric run—instead of paying $10,000 to buy 100 shares, I could buy one March 95 Call for $18, putting just $1,800 at risk.

-Only time will tell if traders should be chasing stocks like ACIA and TWLO to new highs.
-And much of the stock’s performance will likely be tied to whether their groundbreaking technologies will become a part of our daily lives, like so many of Amazon’s services.
+Only time will tell if traders should be chasing some of these lesser-known technology stocks, and much of the stock’s performance will likely be tied to whether their groundbreaking technologies will become a part of our daily lives, like so many of Amazon’s services.

 However, if you have some doubt, and don’t want to put a great deal of capital at risk, buying call options is a great way to get bullish exposure at a fraction of the cost of buying the stock.